 One such solution is the Cloud – if you want to create an online office, you should provide as many services and as much storage as possible in your online environment.
 The Cloud will help you keep your data safe and accessible from anywhere, and you will not have to waste money on hardware and software, that you actually might not need in the future.
 If you need more space, you just extend your cloud storage.
 And other benefits?
 Here are a few.

 1. The Cloud helps you build a secure and easily manageable network of remote workers.

 Updates, security product configurations and deployment of data protection solutions – all of that can be managed on all company devices at once and remotely, using a cloud-based management dashboard.
 It will allow you to send one single link to your employees, requiring just a click for software installation to begin.
 By not having to manage every device separately, you’ll save plenty of time, which can be invested into finding digital solutions for other business areas and processes, or revising your business continuity plan.

 2. Cloud solutions boost business value and drive productivity.

 According to a 2019 study conducted by the IDC, almost 71% of business decision makers agree that “adopting a future workspace model that includes a flexible, intelligent, collaborative virtual as well as physical work environment will be important to improving employee productivity and driving business value in the future.”

 If certain files can only be accessed from office servers, storage devices or desktops on location, your business continuity plan might be wrecked.
-Imagine you have to send a crucial file to your client, and all your files are located on a device that is locked in an office you are not allowed to visit at the moment.
-A vital contract might fail just because you were dependent on on-premises storage.
+Imagine you have to send a crucial file to your client, and all your files are located on a device that is locked in an office that you are not allowed to visit at the moment.
+A vital contract might fail, purely because you were dependent on on-premises storage.